Stadium–Armory station: 21st century

-Transformer fire

 On September 21, 2015, a transformer caught fire near the station, causing severe delays.
 The reduced power as a result of the loss of the transformer caused WMATA to implement strategies to combat congestion in the system.
 This included having Orange and Silver line trains skip the Stadium–Armory station during rush hours, but service had been restored as of November.